DrakonForge/DrakonScript/README.md

 **Symbols** are aliases for various expressions, such as a list, number, or function.
 They are written in the form `@symbol_name = <exp>`, and can be defined on the **group level** (alongside `category` statements) or on the **rule level** (alongside `lines` and other statements).

 Symbols are useful for creating a shorthand for various expressions.
-For example, defining a symbol for a list `@my_list = [ "item 1", "item 2", "item 3" ]` means that instead of writing the entire list again, you can instead reference it with `@my_list`.
+For example, defining a symbol for a list `@MyList = [ "item 1", "item 2", "item 3" ]` means that instead of writing the entire list again, you can instead reference it with `@MyList`.
 Symbols are meant to be **immutable**, which means attempting to define a symbol more than one may lead to errors depending on your dialogue system implementation.

 ### Functions

-DrakonScript supports the use of pre-defined **functions**, which perform an operation on its arguments and return a single result. using the following syntax: `@function_name(arg1, arg2, arg3)`.
+DrakonScript supports the use of pre-defined **functions**, which perform an operation on its arguments and return a single result. using the following syntax: `@functionName(arg1, arg2, arg3)`.
 These are differentiated from symbols by the use of parentheses at the end.
-Functions are valid expressions in symbol statements and can also be chained together, e.g. `@result = @f(@g(x), y)`.
+Functions are valid expressions in symbol statements and can also be chained together, e.g. `@Result = @f(@g(X), Y)`.

 Functions are defined entirely by the **dialogue system** backend—while DrakonScript allows the syntax for them, there are no pre-defined functions solely within DrakonScript and **new functions cannot be defined in DrakonScript**.